The 20-Minute Water Workout

 - Cardiovascular fitness, balance and range of motion

-- Soothed pain, especially in heated (between 82 to 88 degrees) pools
+- Soothed pain, especially in pools that are heated between 82 to 88 degrees

 Along with greater freedom of movement, water exercises are easy to perform.

-“Depending on a man’s or woman’s physical and ability levels, I can adapt any exercise – like jumping jacks – to meet their needs and not cause pain or muscle strain,” Lavalle says.
+“Depending on a person's physical and ability levels, I can adapt any exercise, like jumping jacks, to meet their needs and not cause pain or muscle strain,” Lavalle says.
 “Once my class enters the pool, we do a simple jogging-in-place exercise to get ready for a workout that might also include noodles, buoys, kickboards and paddles.”